taosdata/TDengine/docs-en/12-taos-sql/08-interval.md

 ## Status Window

 In case of using integer, bool, or string to represent the device status at a moment, the continuous rows with same status belong to same status window.
 Once the status changes, the status window closes.
 As shown in the following figure，there are two status windows according to status, [2019-04-28 14:22:07，2019-04-28 14:22:10] and [2019-04-28 14:22:11，2019-04-28 14:22:12].
-Status window is not applicable to stable for now.
+Status window is not applicable to STable for now.

 ![Status Window](/img/sql/timewindow-3.png)